-The contents from your blue recycling bags, doorstep recycling box or communal recycling bin will be collected and taken to a Materials Recovery Facility (MRF) in Greenwich or Southwark.
+The contents from your clear recycling bags, doorstep recycling box or communal recycling bin will be collected and taken to a Materials Recovery Facility (MRF) in Greenwich or Southwark.

 The recycling trucks tip the recycling onto the floor of the MRF for a visual inspection for contamination, before it is loaded into the 'bag splicer' which splits the blue disposable recycling bags issued to residents.
 Unfortunately if food has soiled some recycling it may be sent for incineration.

 A variety of machinery such as rotating drums, wind sifters, magnets and infra red sensors are used, followed by manual sorting, to separate out the various materials streams, including paper, cardboard, plastic bottles, glass bottles and jars, steel cans and aluminium cans.
 This machinery can be damaged by textiles placed in the recycling.

 The separated materials are then baled, ready for distribution to recyclers such as glass and metal smelters and paper mills.

 These recyclables include mixed paper and card, plastic bottles, glass bottles and jars, food tins and drinks cans.

 They are traded on the open market, with a preference for facilities in the UK, to be recycled to make new products.

 You can watch animations of how the separated materials are recycled:

 The following table shows the typical end-markets of the materials collected in Westminster and products they can be made into.
 These may vary depending on demand and quality.
 The percentages are the approximate proportions of each material type of total household waste.